adbar/htmldate/docs/index.rst

 The output is thoroughly verified in terms of plausibility and adequateness.
 If a valid date has been found the library outputs a date string corresponding to either the last update or the original publishing statement (the default), in the desired format.

-Markup-based extraction is multilingual by nature, text-based refinements for better coverage currently support German, English and Turkish.
+Markup-based extraction is multilingual by nature, text-based refinements for better coverage currently support English, French, German, Indonesian and Turkish.

 Installation